gbielanski/convertDMStoDD/README.md

 ## Usage

 Put coordinates in degrees, minutes, seconds format into first column of the spreadsheet.
-Choose menu **Convert -> Convert coordinates (DSM to DD)**.
+Choose menu **Convert -> Convert (DSM to DD)**.
 Converted latitude will be placed into second column.
 Converted longitude will be placed into third column.

 ## Example